PerStirpes/marquee-scraper/README.md

 I used the obsolete marquee tag to allow the tweet to scroll across the screen from right to left.
 The marquee tags names to the title ofthe projects name.

+Uses Python to scrape a washington post article that had a 100 days of tweets from one individual. visualize tweet using D3 general pattern.

+---
 - [d3.transition()](https://github.com/d3/d3-transition#transition)
 - [selection.transition()](https://github.com/d3/d3-transition#selection_transition)
 - [transition.duration()](https://github.com/d3/d3-transition#transition_duration)